-We spent a cold January weekend diving in the warm water of Homestead Crater in Midway, UT, in order to complete our PADI open water diver certifications.
-This review lists the pros & cons of diving Utah’s Homestead Crater, so you can decide if this scuba location is for you.
+We spent a cold January weekend scuba diving in the warm water of Homestead Crater in Midway, UT, in order to complete our PADI open water diver certifications.
+This review lists the pros & cons of diving Homestead Crater in Midway, Utah, so you can decide if this PADI dive certification scuba location is for you.

 - It’s convenient & inexpensive.
 Homestead Crater is just a cheap flight or road trip away from many U.S. locations.
 And it is way less expensive than a boat dive at a tropical local.
 Plus, there is a reasonably priced dive shop for rental gear, as well as on-site lodging and dining at the Homestead Resort.

 - There are a lot of nearby activities.
-Midway is a short drive from Park City, which is known for skiing and other winter activities.
+Homestead Crater is a short drive from Park City, which is known for skiing and other great winter activities.
 And Salt Lake City isn’t too much further.

 - There isn’t much to it.
 If you are looking for a dive that will provide you with amazing views, this isn’t it.
 The crater is an interesting place to dive, but aside from an old wagon wheel there isn’t much to see.
 However, if you want to get your certification or if you happen to be in the area, it’s worth checking out.

 - Visibility may not be very good.
-The bottom of the crater is lined in silt, which can cause poor underwater visibility if stirred up.
+The bottom of Homestead Crater is lined in silt, which can cause poor underwater visibility if stirred up.
 And on gloomy days, it can be extra hard to see, so a flashlight may make the dive more enjoyable.

 Overall, Homestead Crater isn’t going to be the same epic diving experience as a tropical locale.
 But it made for a relaxing and unique weekend of diving with some great memories.
+In the end we completed our PADI Open Water Dive Certification in Homestead Crater, which was our goal.
 And it was a good excuse for an awesome winter road trip (which we extended to hit up Arches & Canyonlands)!